waku-org/awesome-waku/README.md

 This repository contains a community-curated list of everything related to Waku and its ecosystem.
-If you wish to share a tutorial or showcase your project - create and PR and be on the limelight within our community.
+If you wish to share a tutorial or showcase your project - create and PR and be in the limelight within our community.

 ## Workshops & Tutorials